 Loyalty membership doesn’t always spell loyal behavior

-• Why shoppers join loyalty programs, and how many programs in each category they typically belong to.
+• Why shoppers join loyalty programs

 Download report